James I and the English Parliament: Overview

 The source of concern was that the King and Parliament adhered to two mutually, extended exclusive views about the nature of their relationship.
 James I believed that he owed his authority to God-given right, that the law(s) of, and in, "His" Kingdom were only an extension of his royal prerogative, and that Parliament was in essence a lower Court to him, its laws and opinions always subject to his oversight and review; and that he was free to revise or overrule them completely whenever he wished.
 In the areas Royal administration and governmental policy (i.e., how the government did its business and what directions it took in the affairs of the country), the King saw no role for Parliament or to be informally bound by its opinions at all.

 Parliament on the other hand, particularly the Commons, first of all saw the relationship as a partnership.
 Parliament believed the king ruled by contract (an unwritten one, yet fully binding).
 Parliament believed that its own rights to exist and to function in the ongoing work of the government of the country were as sacrosanct as those of the King and, in that sense, Parliament's rights were equal to those of the King.
 Furthermore, Parliament believed that in return for grants of subsidies to the Crown, the king should take its views on policy formulation and execution into account.

-The end result of this fundamental disagreement was a series of difficult parliaments, two of which James dissolved in frustration.
+The result of this fundamental disagreement was a series of difficult parliaments, two of which James dissolved in frustration.
 Many historians, from the mid-seventeenth century to the present, have traced the problems with Parliament faced by James's son, Charles I, to those experienced by James, though others have questioned the inevitability of Charles's fatal clashes with Parliament.